 4.2.
-Speech transcription accuracy
+Speech transcription accuracy on internal meetings

-Table 2 shows the results for various configurations.
+Table 2 shows the results for various system configuration, on the meetings we recorded internally.
 For the systems that do not perform any form of system combination, seven different results were obtained, each corresponding to a different one of the microphones, and the averages are reported in the table.
 As a best case condition, and to calibrate the difficulty of the distant-microphone task, the final table row gives results for individual head-mounted microphones (IHM), with reference speaker segmentation.